-Global Markets
+Global Banking & Markets

-The firm facilitates client transactions and makes markets in fixed income, equity, currency and commodity products with institutional clients, such as corporations, financial institutions, investment funds and governments.
-The firm also makes markets in and clears institutional client transactions on major stock, options and futures exchanges and provides prime brokerage and other equities financing activities, including securities lending, margin lending and swaps.
+The firm provides a broad range of services to a diverse group of corporations, financial institutions, investment funds and governments.
+Services include strategic advisory assignments with respect to mergers and acquisitions, divestitures, corporate defense activities, restructurings and spin-offs, and equity and debt underwriting of public offerings and private placements.
+The firm facilitates client transactions and makes markets in fixed income, equity, currency and commodity products.
+In addition, the firm makes markets in and clears institutional client transactions on major stock, options and futures exchanges and provides prime financing, portfolio financing and other types of equity financing, including securities lending, margin lending and swaps.
 The firm also provides financing to clients through securities purchased under agreements to resell (resale agreements).

-Asset Management
+Asset & Wealth Management

-The firm manages assets and offers investment products (primarily through separately managed accounts and commingled vehicles, such as mutual funds and private investment funds) across all major asset classes to a diverse set of institutional clients and a network of third-party distributors.
-The firm holds equity investments, which include alternative investing activities related to public and private equity.
+The firm manages assets and offers investment products across all major asset classes to a diverse set of clients, both institutional and individuals, including through a network of third-party distributors.
+The firm also provides investing and wealth advisory solutions, including executing brokerage transactions for wealth management clients.